2023 SAG Awards: Everything Everywhere All at Once edges closer to Oscar glory with multiple gongs

 Among her many on-screen roles include Gidget (1965-66), The Flying Nun (1967-70), Smokey and the Bandit (1977), Norma Rae (1979), Absence of Malice (1981), Places in the Heart (1984), Murphy’s Romance (1985), Steel Magnolias (1989), Mrs. Doubtfire (1993), Forrest Gump (1994), Brothers & Sisters (2006-11), The Amazing Spider-Man (2012), Lincoln (2012) and Winning Time: The Rise of the Lakers Dynasty (2022).

-The full list of film winners are:
+The full list of SAG (film) winners are…

 OUTSTANDING PERFORMANCE BY A CAST IN A MOTION PICTURE